edphn/string-extensions/README.md

 ## License

-Released under the MIT License - see `LICENSE.txt` for details.
+Released under the MIT License - see `LICENSE` for details.